 Researchers used data from U.S. National Health and Nutrition surveys over a five-year period.
 They found that about 36% of males and 41% of females were obese.
 The researchers defined obesity as BMI ≥ 30 kg/m2.

-Women drinker, in comparison to non-drinkers, had over 30% lower risk of obesity.
+Women drinkers, in comparison to non-drinkers, had over 30% lower risk of obesity.
 And that was at any level of obesity.
 Men drinkers, in comparison to non-drinkers, had 38% lower risk of Class 3 obesity versus subjects with a healthy weight.

 White, G., et al. Alcohol Use Among U.S. Adults by Weight Status and Weight Loss Attempt.
 Am J Prev Med, 2019, 57, 220−230.